 Smith, T. and Evans, R. S. (2018).
 Transgenic mouse model of cutaneous adnexal tumors.
 Dis.
 Model.
 Mech.
 310, dmm123456. doi: 10.1242/dmm.123456

 Does continuous publication affect the number of issues published?

-For Development, Journal of Cell Science and Journal of Experimental Biology, we still publish 24 issues per annum.
-Journal of Experimental Biology also publishes a 25th supplementary issue that is free to read.
+Development, Journal of Cell Science and Journal of Experimental Biology still publish 24 issues per annum.
+Journal of Experimental Biology sometimes also publishes supplementary issues.
 Disease Models & Mechanisms and Biology Open still publish 12 fully Open Access issues per annum.

 What does continuous publication mean for the email alerts I receive?

-Under continuous publication we offer you even more flexibility in the alerts you receive.
-You can choose to receive updates when new articles are published, or just an alert when each issue closes.
-You can also sign up to alerts for specific subject collections.
+Under continuous publication, we offer you more flexibility in the alerts you receive.
+You can choose to receive updates when new articles are published or an alert when each issue closes.
 Please go here to update your preferences at any time.
 If you would like to be kept up-to-date about any other journal or company news, such as calls for papers, upcoming special issues, journal meetings, or grant opportunities, please also sign up for news alerts.
 Due to data protection regulations, we are only allowed to email you about these important announcements if you give us consent to do so.
 We will never sell your details to third parties and we will only email you with news that we genuinely believe is relevant for you, about the journal of your interest, or the company’s charitable grants.
 You can also follow The Company of Biologists and all the different journals on Twitter.